-32 In the megacity Kolkata, as many as twelve different modes of public transportation 'regimes' - each 33 with its own system, structure, network of actors and meanings - co-exist and offer means of mobility 34 to its 14 million citizens Most public transport modes are shared mobility options ranging from sharing 35 between two people in a rickshaw or between a few hundred in metro or sub-urban trains.
-Sharing also 36 happen as daily commuters avail shared taxis organised by organically formed local taxi associations 37 and neighbours borrow each other's car or bicycle for urgent or day trips.
-However, there are also formal 38 efforts by several actors and initiatives to transform the existing systems in sustainable directions.
-Many 39 factors have contributed to transformative changes in Kolkata's public transport regimes, including 40 socio-cultural awareness generated through mass-media like television and newspaper reports, research 41 and communication by NGOs on the detrimental effects of existing standards of fuel and equipment, 42 environmental campaigns by civil society organisations involving school children, students and the 43 elderly.
-There were efforts to improve efficiency in managing fleets and service provision through 44 smart, real time and integrated display and fare collection system etc. A crucial driver of this policy has 45 been to discourage users to shift their demand from public to private mobility and new meaning to 46 buses, autorickshaws were getting added continuously.
-Many of these changes were driven by new 47 policy at national and urban levels, for instance the National Urban Renewal Mission (2005) (Ministry of Housing and Urban Affairs 2005), National Urban Transport Policy (2006) (Ministry Of Urban Transport 2006) and Kolkata's comprehensive urban mobility plan (2008) (IDFC 2008).
+In the megacity Kolkata, as many as twelve different public transportation 'regimes' - each with its own system, structure, network of actors and meanings - co-exist and offer means of mobility to its 14 million citizens.
+Most public transport modes are shared mobility options, ranging from sharing between two people in a rickshaw or a few hundred in metro or suburban trains.
+Sharing also happens as daily commuters avail shared taxis organised by organically formed local taxi associations and neighbours borrow each other's car or bicycle for urgent or day trips.
+However, there are also formal efforts by several actors and initiatives to transform the existing systems in sustainable directions.
+Many factors have contributed to transformative changes in Kolkata's public transport regimes, including socio-cultural awareness generated through mass media like television and newspaper reports, research and communication by NGOs on the detrimental effects of existing standards of fuel and equipment, and environmental campaigns by civil society organisations involving school children, students and the elderly.
+There were efforts to improve efficiency in managing fleets and service provision through smart, real time and integrated display and fare collection systems and so on.
+A crucial driver of this policy has been to discourage users to shift their demand from public to private mobility and new meaning to buses, autorickshaws were getting added continuously.
+Many of these changes were driven by new policy at national and urban levels, for instance the National Urban Renewal Mission (2005) (Ministry of Housing and Urban Affairs 2005), National Urban Transport Policy (2006) (Ministry Of Urban Transport 2006) and Kolkata's comprehensive urban mobility plan (2008) (IDFC 2008).

-4 A key role is played by the state government to improve the system as whole and formalise certain 5 semi-formal modes of transport.
-An important policy consideration has been to make Kolkata's mobility 6 system more efficient (in terms of speed, reliability and avoidance of congestion) and sustainable 7 through strengthening coordination between different mode-based regimes as each of these regimes are 8 transformed individually and collectively over the past 10 years (Ghosh 2019).
-Such transformations 9 within the regimes arose from a broad range of drivers such as need for new infrastructure, increased 10 fuel efficiency, digitalisation of operation, and pollution mitigation.
-Many of these interventions were 11 to address wider sustainability challenges such as increasing demand for individual mobility, high 12 concentration of pollutants in the air, lack of affordability etc. Each of Kolkata's diverse public transport 13 regimes have changed along different pathways in the past decade owing partly to new standards and 14 regulations, but also to new values, beliefs and expectations-(cognitive and normative meanings.
-Four 15 distinctive regime level change processes are: improvements and new meaning to public buses, greening 16 and formalisation of auto-rickshaws, the institutional and socio-cultural support to the emergence of 17 'app-cab' niche, a cycling ban policy in major arterial roads of Kolkata.
+A key role is played by the state government to improve the system as a whole and formalise certain semi-formal modes of transport.
+An important policy consideration has been to make Kolkata's mobility system more efficient (in terms of speed, reliability and avoidance of congestion) and sustainable through strengthening coordination between different mode-based regimes as each of these regimes have been transformed individually and collectively over the past 10 years (Ghosh 2019).
+Such transformations within the regimes arose from a broad range of drivers such as the need for new infrastructure, increased fuel efficiency, digitalisation of operation, and pollution mitigation.
+Many of these interventions were to address wider sustainability challenges such as increasing demand for individual mobility, high concentration of pollutants in the air, lack of affordability, and so on.
+Each of Kolkata's diverse public transport regimes has changed along different pathways in the past decade, owing partly to new standards and regulations, but also to new values, beliefs and expectations, and cognitive and normative meanings.
+Four distinctive regime-level change processes are: (i) improvements and new meaning to public buses, (ii) greening and formalisation of auto-rickshaws, (iii) institutional and socio-cultural support for the emergence of the 'app-cab' service, and (iv) a cycling ban policy on major arterial roads of Kolkata.